 4. Islands Brygge

 Islands Brygge is a popular waterfront area in central Copenhagen.
-Up until the mid 20th century, Islands Brygge was a dilapidated industrial and dockland area with a rowdy, blue-collar reputation.
-Since 2000 it has undergone a massive facelift and now the quayside along the harbor is one of the most sought-after places to live in Copenhagen.
+Up until the mid-20th century, Islands Brygge was a dilapidated industrial and dockland area with a rowdy, blue-collar reputation.

 A notable feature of the harbor park is that vestiges of the neighborhood’s past are still used to accentuate the history of the place.
 Railroad cars, ships, and machines are part of the park.
-The architecture here is a cool amalgam of old buildings and modern architecture.
-Islands Brygge is a nice place for a walk, relaxing and people watching.

 If you’re visiting Copenhagen in the warmer months, you can take a refreshing dip in the sparkling clean harbor waters of the Harbor Baths (Havnebadet).
 This popular open-air pool offers a leisurely swim while taking in the great views of the city.
-There are three pools to choose from and they are separated from each other and from the harbor waters by floating bridges.

 5. National Museum of Denmark

 The National Museum of Denmark is a must-see attraction for anyone who is interested in Danish history and culture.
-It is housed in the 18th century Prince’s Palace, a sprawling Rococo building.
+It is housed in the 18th-century Prince’s Palace, a sprawling Rococo building.
 This museum is absolutely brilliant with an eclectic range of collections.

 The collection of archeological and ethnographic artifacts at the National Museum is incredibly well preserved including Greek pottery, Etruscan jewelry, Rune Stones, the Sun Chariot, and Viking prehistory.
-The marvelous Gundestrup cauldron, adorned with animals and mystical figures is Europe’s oldest example of Iron Age silverwork.

-There are also exhibits about Asia, Africa, and Oceania as well as the culture of Inuits and Native Americans.
-I particularly enjoyed the exhibit about Inuit culture from Greenland that showcases skills and creative ingenuity of the Inuits.
-The displays include clothing like embroidered anoraks and boots, assorted toys and watercolors of daily life.
+I particularly enjoyed the exhibit about Inuit culture from Greenland that showcases the skills and creative ingenuity of the Inuits.
+The displays include clothing like embroidered anoraks and boots, assorted toys, and watercolors of daily life.

 Don’t miss out on the collection of artifacts from China, Japan, and the Far East which includes immaculately costumed Samurai warriors and beautiful 18th-century Imperial Dragon robes, worn by Chinese emperors.

 If you have kids you should go to the Children’s Wing.
-It’s a hands-on exhibit including a kitchen, horse, shops, classrooms, a Viking boat and costumes where kids can indulge themselves.
+It’s a hands-on exhibit including a kitchen, horse, shops, classrooms, a Viking boat, and costumes where kids can indulge themselves.

-The National Museum is open daily from 10:00-17:00 (June-September) and Tuesday–Sunday from 10:00–17:00 (October-May).
-The price of admission is 95 DKK.
+The National Museum is open daily from 10:00-18:00 (June-September) and Tuesday–Sunday from 10:00–17:00 (October-May).
+The price of admission is 120 DKK.

 6. Lunch